2027 FIFA Women's World Cup qualification (OFC): Third round

-The second round group winners and runners-up will compete in a single-leg knockout round in New Zealand to determine the team qualifying directly for the 2027 FIFA Women's World Cup and the Oceanian representative to the inter-confederation play-offs.
+The second round group winners and runners-up competed in a single-leg knockout round in New Zealand to determine the team qualifying directly for the 2027 FIFA Women's World Cup and the Oceanian representative to the inter-confederation play-offs.
+The semi-finals were played at FMG Stadium Waikato, Hamilton on 11 April, and the final was played at North Harbour Stadium, Auckland on 15 April.